Category Archives: 1942 Films

 Grade: B

-The film begins with a bang…literally, as hit-man Philip Raven (Ladd) murders a chemist and blackmailer in exchange for a hefty sum of loot.
+The film begins with a bang, as hitman Philip Raven (Ladd) murders a chemist and blackmailer in exchange for a hefty amount of loot.

 His wealthy boss double-crosses him and reports him to the Los Angeles Police Department.
-Detective Michael Crane takes the case aided by his sexy girlfriend and nightclub singer Ellen Graham (Lake).
-Adding a wrench to the story is the tangled love affair that ensues between Ellen and Raven, who are the film’s main draw.
+Detective Michael Crane, aided by his sexy girlfriend and nightclub singer Ellen Graham (Lake), takes the case.

-I love the black and white shooting of this film, as many were in 1942, and found this only enhances the tone of the picture given that it is of crime/hit-man variety.
+I love this film’s black-and-white shooting, as many were in 1942.
+This enhances the tone because it is of the crime/hitman variety.

-The chemistry between Lake and Ladd smolders and Lake is great as a femme fatale with her long blonde locks and sultry pout.
+The chemistry between Lake and Ladd smolders, and Lake is great as a femme fatale with long blonde locks and a sultry pout.

-She was the inspiration for the character conceived for L.A.
-Confidential as Kim Basinger portrays a Veronica Lake look-alike.
-Ladd is brooding in his intensity as the hit-man with the damaged childhood and ultimately sympathetic personality.
+She inspires the character conceived for L.A.
+Confidential in 1997, as Kim Basinger portrays a Veronica Lake look-alike.
+Ladd is doubly brooding as the hitman with a damaged childhood and ultimately sympathetic personality.

 The setting of San Francisco and L.A. is wonderfully perfect and adds depth as the warm and sunny locales are mixed in with murder, corruption, and shenanigans.
 Who wouldn’t make comparisons to Chinatown (1974)??